Spagett1/pineflash/README.md

 On linux just run the `generic_linux_install.sh` file which will build and install Pineflash.

 ## Arch based distro's
+All dependancies will be handled by the PKGBUILD
 You can use the PKGBUILD which will handle everything for you.
 Just run `makepkg -si` in the main directory to build and install it.